 A beautiful garden isn't complete without adding some flower seeds in the mix!
-For quick color, choose fast-growing annual flowers you can grow from seed sown directly in the garden.
+For quick color, sow fast-growing annual flowers directly in the garden.
 Cosmos, zinnia, African marigold, nasturtium, morning glory, and sunflower are just a few of the many annual flowers that grow effortlessly from garden seeds.
-Annual flower seeds are easy to grow and will take your garden from drab to fab with a variety of color and beauty.
+Annual flower seeds are easy to grow and will take your garden from drab to fab, thanks to the variety of colors.

 Watch the Weather

 Weather can be the key to your success when planting from garden seed packets.
 Keep soil temperatures in mind when you plant garden seeds outdoors.
 Garden seeds sown in cold, wet soil will often rot.
-Cool-weather plants prefer soil temperatures of 50 to 65 degrees F. Warm-weather crops prefer to grow in soil between 70 to 80 degrees F. Also, do not set out warm-weather crops until all frost danger has passed.
-Check the USDA Zone map for details on your region.
+Cool-weather plants prefer soil temperatures of 50 to 65 degrees F, while warm-weather crops prefer to grow in soil between 70 to 80 degrees F. Also, do not set out warm-weather crops until all frost danger has passed.
+Check the USDA Hardiness Zone map for details on your region.

 Save Excess Seeds